alexrichardson21/BeatGAN/documents/Alex/Pilone & Miles Book Assignment.md

 - Some people say I'm arrogant, but really I'm just about confidence: Estimate
 - Everyone's involved when it comes to me: Blueskying

+### Problem 7

+A "better than best case" estimate happens when asking an employee how long a project will take.
+They tend to assume they are working alone, they will make no mistakes, and that testing is someone else's job

+### Problem 8

+If your estimates don't match your customer's timeline, you should discuss it right away and decide necessary features for version 1.0.
+Your customer will not be happy but it is better to have this conversation earlier than later.
+You should add an iteration, explain that overflow work will happen later, and be transparent with the calculations behind your estimates

+### Problem 9

+Branching allows for code modifications to be made in parrallel.
+The master branch, or trunk, is the original branch.
+Branching helps especially in large projects because many roles need to be filled, including developers, build managers, and quality assurance.

+### Problem 10

+I have not used a build tool before.
+Build tools automate the mundane tasks of coding, such as downloading dependencies and packaging code into binary executables.
+Build tools are more valuable for larger developments are help with organizing large environments.